Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Chapman has one of the highest income levels in Australia, according to AreaSearch data aggregated from the latest Australian Taxation Office figures for the financial year 2023.
+The suburb of Chapman has one of the highest income levels in Australia, according to AreaSearch's aggregation of the latest ATO data for the financial year 2023.
 The median income among taxpayers in Chapman is $77,996, with an average income of $92,788.
 These figures compare to those for the Australian Capital Territory, which are $72,206 and $85,981 respectively.
-Based on a 9.26% increase since financial year 2023, estimated incomes as of September 2025 would be approximately $85,218 (median) and $101,380 (average).
-According to census data, household, family, and personal incomes in Chapman rank highly nationally, between the 96th and 97th percentiles.
-The $4000+ income bracket dominates Chapman, with 37.7% of residents (1,086 people), while the metropolitan region has a higher proportion in the $1,500 - 2,999 bracket at 34.3%.
-In Chapman, 51.6% of residents earn over $3,000 per week, indicating significant affluence and supporting premium retail and service offerings.
-After accounting for housing costs, residents retain 90.6% of their income, reflecting strong purchasing power.
+Based on a 9.26% growth rate in wages since financial year 2023, estimated incomes as of September 2025 would be approximately $85,218 (median) and $101,380 (average).
+Census data indicates that household, family, and personal incomes in Chapman all rank highly nationally, between the 96th and 97th percentiles.
+The $4000+ income bracket dominates Chapman, with 37.7% of residents (1,086 people), contrasting with metropolitan regions where the $1,500 - 2,999 bracket leads at 34.3%.
+In Chapman, 51.6% of residents earn over $3,000 per week, supporting premium retail and service offerings.
+After housing costs, residents retain 90.6% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income